RicardoGLeal/FBU-App/README.md

 ### App Evaluation
 - **Category:** Shopping/Social
 - **Mobile:** The mobile is the most comfortable tool in which users can carry out purchase and rental operations.
-The camera is used to share images of the rented things, and the map is used to know the location where each thing is.
+The camera is used to take images of the rented items, and the map is used to know the location where each thing is.
 - **Story:** This application will be a service of great value for people since most people have things they do not need, from which they can obtain an extra income by renting them through the application without having to sell them.
 And vice versa, people who need to rent something can do it through the app.
 - **Market:** Anyone who needs to acquire anything for a certain time or anyone who wants to rent their things.
 - **Habit:** Users can access the application several times a day, either to rent a thing, or to put something for rent.
-- **Scope:** The first version will allow the the users to rent things and put things for rents, the second version would allow the user to see their items rented and filter the items by distance.
+- **Scope:** The first version will allow the the users to see items, rent things and put things for rent, and see their profile.
+The second version would allow the user to see their items rented (own and foreign), filter the items by distance, see other's profiles, and search items.

 ## Product Spec